-Minimise the risk by isolating or separating the hazard or hazardous work practice from people involved in the work or other people at the workplace.
+Minimise the risk by isolating or separating the hazard or hazardous work practice from people.
 For example, isolating a mobile plant work zone from workers and/or the public with physical barriers will minimise the risk of contact occurring between a person and the mobile plant.